 Keep everything within your parent’s reach when bathing

-With people who are suffering from mobility and balance problems, you don’t want to be making them reach for things when they bathe, as they may over reach and lose balance.
+With people who are suffering from mobility and problems with balance, you don’t want to be making them reach for things when they bathe, as they may overreach and lose balance.

 Try and keep all the soaps, sponges, cloths and brushes together and with reach.